wmluke/grunt-inline-angular-templates/README.md

 Type: `Bool`
 Default value: true | false (default)

+Add the defer attribute to the script element to defer parsing by supported browser

+#### options.comments
+type: `Bool`
+Default value: true (default) | false

+Option to disable the comments output in the html file

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).